 At the other end of the spectrum, aquatic resources within less disturbed watersheds would be expected to exhibit higher functional capacity.
 Consequently, preservation and long-term management may be the only aquatic resource management actions needed to conserve the aquatic resource functions in those watersheds.
-At such locations, rehabilitation, re-establishment, or enhancement at specific sites may not be warranted; preservation of high-value aquatic resources may be sufficient to address both direct and indirect impacts of a proposed project, although it will not result in a net-gain of aquatic resource function or area.
+At such locations, rehabilitation, re-establishment, or enhancement at specific sites may not be warranted; preservation of high-function/condition aquatic resources may be sufficient to address both direct and indirect impacts of a proposed project, although it will not result in a net-gain of aquatic resource function or area.

 The aquatic resources with the best potential for successful rehabilitation, re-establishment, or enhancement are those where the cause(s) of degradation are easily reversed.
 These aquatic resources are degraded enough to warrant such work but not so degraded where the likelihood of compensatory mitigation success may be compromised.
-In directing compensatory mitigation to such sites, appropriate buffer and stormwater management plans would be pivotal to reaching success and sustainability, while minimizing the need for active management to sustain aquatic resource functions.
+In directing compensatory mitigation to such sites, appropriate buffer and stormwater management plans would be pivotal to reaching success and sustainability, while minimizing the need for active management to sustain the aquatic resource functions.

 In addition, the role of landscape should also play a role in marine ecosystems.
-Although technically not 'landscape', the spatial context of marine habitats may affect aquatic resource functions.
+Although technically not "landscape," the spatial context of marine habitats may affect aquatic resource functions.

-3.2.5 Functions: According to the Mitigation Rule, (33 C.F.R.
-332.3(c)(2), consideration of aquatic resource function objectives is important given that different landscape positions and landscape stressors influence fulfillment of hydrology, water quality, and habitat functions in the context of compensatory mitigation.
-In planning compensatory mitigation from a watershed perspective, consider that different compensatory mitigation sites can be used to address different functions.
+3.2.5 Functions and services: According to the Mitigation Rule, (33 C.F.R.
+332.3(c)(2), consideration of aquatic resource function and service objectives is important given that different landscape positions and landscape stressors influence fulfillment of various functions and of hydrology, water quality, and habitat functions in the context of compensatory mitigation.
+In planning compensatory mitigation from a watershed perspective, consider that different compensatory mitigation sites can be used to address different functions and services.
 Under this framework, habitat functions can be sited in larger tracts of land outside of urban or suburban areas (although in some cases habitat linkages/corridors through developed areas may be appropriate), and water quality and hydrology functions can be sited near the authorized activity to minimize changes in watershed hydrology and maintain water quality (Zedler 2003).
+Similarly, services such as flood control or shoreline protection may need to be addressed at or near the areas impacted by the authorized impacts.